 Why Your Booking System Should Help Put People First

 One of the fears about implementing new technology into a business is that it threatens to remove the human touch*.
-It’s an argument we’ve often heard about the introduction of online booking systems; that allowing people the convenience of making a booking online means that businesses lose the connection between themselves and the client.
+It’s an argument we’ve often heard about the introduction of online booking systems; that allowing people the convenience of making a room booking online means that businesses lose the connection between themselves and the client.